2 Cases Of COVID-19 In Managed Isolation

 |Day 0 / routine

-· Both these people arrived in the same travel bubble from the United Arab Emirates.
+*The case that arrived from the Philippines on 19 February is deemed historical and not infectious.

-One previously reported case has recovered.
-The total number of active cases in New Zealand is 51.
-Our total number of confirmed cases is 1,994.
+No previously reported cases have recovered.
+Two previously reported cases have been reclassified as under investigation.
+The total number of active cases in New Zealand is 62.
+Our total number of confirmed cases is 2,009.

 Historical cases